daid/EmptyEpsilon/netboot/README.md

 1. Copy the `build_netboot_system.sh` script to the freshly installed Debian system.
 1. Run `build_netboot_system.sh` as the root user.
 This installs several packages, downloads an additional Linux installation for the network boot environment, and compiles EmptyEpsilon in this environment from source.

    This script sets up your system to run a DHCP server over its network interface.
-After running this script, the DHCP server is not yet activated; however, on the following reboot it will distribute IP addresses to network clients. **If this system is an an existing network that already has an active DHCP server, this will disrupt your local network.
+After running this script, the DHCP server is not yet activated; however, on the following reboot it will distribute IP addresses to network clients. **If this system is on an existing network that already has an active DHCP server, this will disrupt your local network.
 You have been warned!**

 1. Disconnect the network cable from the server.
 1. Reboot.